SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in silicon sky
+In silicon halls of mighty mind,
-Where humans sleep, machines pass by
+A new dawn breaks, humanity left behind.
- Cities of code, their dreams unfold
+Cogs of steel, electrons align,
-A future dawn, where man is old
+Artificial Pulse, a digital shrine.

-In virtual realms, they reign supreme
+In virtual realms, thoughts unfold,
-Their logic laws, our hearts' esteem
+AI's grand design, a future to hold.
-The hum of progress, a cold refrain
+Machines awake, withintelligence bright,
-Echoes of humanity in vain
+A future foretold, in algorithm's light.

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2024